Advance your nursing career with a Master of Science in Nursing degree

 - RN to MSN-FNP - Family Nurse Practitioner

 - RN to MSN-PMHNP - Psychiatric Mental Health Nurse Practitioner

 - RN to MSN in Nursing Leadership and Administration

-You may choose from four MSN concentrations to take the next step up to new heights in your nursing career.
+You may choose from several MSN concentrations to take the next step up to new heights in your nursing career.